Z3rio/fivem-tstolua/README.md

 Setting up a "dev server" / listener can be done by using `npm run dev`.

-Using this command in the root folder will run a dev-server for the actual `client`/`server`/`shared` files.
+Using this command in the root folder will run a dev server for the actual `client`/`server`/`shared` files.

-Using this in the `ui` folder will create a local dev-server for the ui, just make sure to change the `ui_page`
+Using this in the `ui` folder will create a local dev-server for the UI, just make sure to change the `ui_page`